G

 Agent readiness measures whether AI agents and crawlers can reach, render, and understand your site.
 Where a page-level audit asks whether one page is citable, agent readiness asks whether an autonomous agent can fetch, see, and parse the site at all.
 It runs 28 live checks across three layers: standards and crawler access, a headless-browser visual render, and a content-intelligence read.

-• 02How is it different from Content Analyzer?
+• 03How is it different from Content Analyzer?

 34 AI crawler user agents, including GPTBot and OAI-SearchBot (OpenAI), ClaudeBot, PerplexityBot, Google-Extended, CCBot, Amazonbot, Bytespider, Applebot, and meta-externalagent.
-For each one it reports allowed or blocked and the source of any block: robots.txt, a response header, or a firewall rule.
+For each: allowed or blocked, and the source of any block — robots.txt, a response header, or a firewall rule.

 • 05Does it check JavaScript rendering?